 My suggestion is to cap the longitudinal displacement of the deposit.
 In the region close to the front wire plane, I think this is acceptable.

-#7 Updated by Gianluca Petrillo almost 4 years ago
+#7 Updated by Gianluca Petrillo about 4 years ago

 - Assignee set to Gianluca Petrillo